-When a table is unusable, it prevents the importing of new data
+When index is unusable on table, it prevents the updating/inserting of new data

 Description of the partitionned table